Ranu Mondal Trolled For Getting A Makeover: Twitter Is Divided!

 Reportedly, Ranu Mondal attended the inauguration ceremony of a salon in Kanpur and went through a complete makeover for the event.
 The singer was spotted in a totally new look in a golden lehenga teamed up with golden jewellery and heavy make-up, at the event.
 The pictures of her makeover immediately went viral on social media platforms and a section of the netizens has been trolling the singer mercilessly since.

-The trolls went to a nastier level after a point of time, and Ranu Mondal's new look was compared to Joaquin Pheonix's Joker and the protagonist of the renowned horror-thriller, The Nun.
+The trolls went to a nastier level after a point of time, and Ranu Mondal's new look was compared to Joaquin Pheonix's Joker and the Bonnie Aarons's character Valak from the renowned horror-thriller, The Nun.
 A few trolls even went on to the level of body-shaming, and Ranu's fans have now come to her rescue.
 They have been bashing the insensitive trolls and appreciating the singer for being a sport.
 Sadly, the controversy has now divided Twitter into two.

 oscar award 2020 for best make up artist goes to #ranumondal #RanuMandal pic.twitter.com/0gVWf2ysmi— Abhi sonne (@AbhiSonne) November 16, 2019